Seagate/cortx-hare/Quick Start Guide.md

 * The `cortx-motr` and `cortx-motr-devel` RPMs must be installed.

-* Alternatively, Motr can be compiled and installed from sources:
+* Alternatively, Motr can be compiled and installed from the source.
   ```sh
   git clone --recursive https://github.com/Seagate/cortx-motr.git motr
   cd motr